 Learn the secrets to making perfect hollow bead.
 Start with the basics of making disks, and proceed to connect the disks to form a hollow.
 Different styles will be explored as well as how the hollow form can be manipulated and reshaped.
 Blowing techniques are introduced that will come in handy for the Miniature Blown Vessels class.
 Additionally, we will make glass shards and explore ways of applying them to your work.

-Students should bring their torch, tools, glass and a new can of gas to class.
+Students should bring their tools, glass and a new can of gas to class.
+As always, glass and tools are available for purchase in the studio.

-Fee: $65
+$65

 GLASS BEAD MAKING: Inter/Advanced Lampworking